Shaikafthab/Intelligent-Driver-Drowsiness-Detection-through-Hybrid-Deep-Learning-Techniques/README.md

 Head position

 A combination of Convolutional Neural Networks (CNNs) for image-based feature extraction and a hybrid deep learning model (CNN + LSTM/GRU) for temporal pattern analysis was implemented to enhance the accuracy of drowsiness detection.
+Technologies Used:
+Python

+OpenCV

+TensorFlow / Keras

+Deep Learning (CNN, LSTM/GRU)

+Matplotlib / Seaborn (for result visualization)
+RESULT
+The model achieved promising results with high accuracy in detecting drowsiness patterns, outperforming traditional single-model architectures by effectively learning both spatial and temporal features.

+ Conclusion:
+This project showcases the potential of hybrid deep learning techniques for intelligent transportation systems.
+It provides a scalable foundation for integrating driver monitoring systems into modern vehicles, contributing to improved road safety and accident prevention.